 There’s More to DealDash Than Traditional Auction Sites

 DealDash does seem to have the edge when it comes to these kinds of sites.
 For instance, new bidders may not enter an auction once an item has reached the $5 mark.
-That equals 500 bids, which in turn adds up to $300 if a player does pay the full price for a cent.
 The idea of putting the “No New Bidders” limit at $5 is to create fair auctions where item prices do not reach astronomical limits.

 While many people think of sites like eBay when it comes to online auctions, DealDash has some great offers at times, all brand-new items with warranties, and they offer free shipping on every product, no matter the end-price.

 Another difference about this site is that they charge fair market value for the products in their stockroom.
 So, if a bidder is unsuccessful at winning an auction for an item he or she had his heart set on, he or she can just decide to pay full retail price for it from the site.
 The prices are on par with other online retailers.

 What’s more, players are able to lock in amounts, and walk away via automatic bidding.
 So, let’s say you really want that hoover.
 You can place your first bid and then set automatic bidding to your desired limit so that if someone comes along and outbids you, you will automatically outbid them up to your set limit.
 And then, if all else fails, you can pay the full retail asking price and get your bids back.